CuratorCat/pcc-archive.org/wiki/kittyvault/index.md

 The whole Kitty Vault collection will be fractionalized with [fractional.art](https://fractional.art) 2.0 [^2].
 The Team will do this once the team can ensure the fractional.art vault can still receive tokens, airdrops, etc. There are many projects in there that have upcoming companions, airdrops, tokens, etc. and we want those benefits to come to the Vault for everyone's benefit.

-Each Cat and each main airdrop (8 in total) will be able to be redeemed for one KittyVault Token (not the $Token, will be using KVCoin here).
+Each Cat and each KittyVault Purrks airdrops (8 in total) will be able to be redeemed for one KittyVault Token (not the $Token, will be using KVCoin here).
 That KVCoin will be tradable for 1/100,000 of the Vault's value.

 [![](./assets/oncyber.jpg)](https://oncyber.io/spaces/RKJMFEwiVG8f6V1aPL08)